blog-banner

 Unfortunately, it is impossible for us to give more precise information on this subject.
 Each case is very different; therefore we suggest that you call or get in contact with a contractor who will be able to find the best solution to fix your situation.

-As with blown-in cellulose, blown-in fibreglass can fill all the space inside the roof.
-However, its degree of insulation per inch is lower and only reaches 2.85 per inch of thickness.
-It must, however, be noted that it is better for thermal insulation than batt insulation, whilst also being resistant to fire and humidity.The average price for blown-in fibreglass is $1/square foot.
+Like blown-in cellulose, blown-in fiberglass has the advantage of being able to infiltrate all areas of the roof.
+However, its insulation level per inch is lower, only reaching R-2.85 per inch of thickness.
+It’s important to note that it provides better thermal sealing than batt insulation, while also being resistant to fire and moisture.

 Note that there are other options for insulation materials, such as hemp, polyurethane and expanded cork.